 Video Game Playtesting with Physiological Data Acquisition

 During video game playtests, feedback is collected via manual observations by playtest managers and retrospective evaluations from the playtesters.
 While this information is invaluable for game designers to optimize gameplay experiences, humans often cannot observe internal states and subtle emotional and physiological responses in real-time.
-This project aims to create a robust and reusable system capable of collecting and sharing annotated physiological data from video game playtests.
-It will consist of a comfortable testing rig worn by playtesters, at least one reliable sensor that captures useful signals, a software system that processes and analyzes the data, and an intuitive user interface game designers can access the data and annotations from.
-This system will augment—not replace—the current playtesting system employed by Valve.
+This project validated the viability of using facial electromyography (fEMG) and subsequent data analysis methods to flag notable events during gameplay.
+The team delivered a system consisting of a well-documented experimental setup, an algorithm for feature extraction and statistical analysis, and a comprehensive report of findings with fEMG and other sensors investigated.
+This system will augment, rather than replace, the current playtesting system employed by Valve.

 Faculty Advisor